Diamante-Smith/Active-Directory/README.md

 <br>

-- Search for Virtual Machines and hit create
+- Search for Virtual Machines and hit create; Make sure to click on Azure Virtual Machine

 - Please select your designated resource group.
 For the name of the virtual machine, I have chosen "DC-1"